ariel055132/Notes/AWS/AmazonElasticComputeCloudEC2.md

 3. **Spread**
    * Strictly places a small group of instances across *distinct underlying hardware* to reduce correlated failures.
    * Each instance is loacted on *a separate AWS rack*.

+## Network Interfaces
+1. ENI (Elastic Network Interface)
+   * Basic adapter type for when you don't have any high-performance requirements
+   * Can use with all instance types
+2. ENA (Elastic Network Adapter)
+   * Enhanced networking performance
+   * Higher bandwidth and lower inter-instance latency
+   * Must choose supported instance type
+3. EFA (Elastic Fabric Adapter)
+   * Use with high performance computing and MPI and ML use cases
+   * Tightly coupled applications
+   * Can use with all instance types